 This converted power supply that is coming from the transformer is connected to the national grid, where it is then distributed for domestic and industrial use.
 This high voltage current is still a bit too strong for most applications, and so a series of transformers are installed at various locations that reduce the voltage to a voltage required for domestic and industrial applications (110V or 230V).

 Once the electricity is properly converted, it must be delivered to where it is needed.
 Dams are often found in remote locations, which requires that the generated power be transmitted over large distances to get to our homes, schools, offices, and any other facilities.
 At local substations, transformers reduce the voltage so electricity can be divided up and directed throughout an area.
 Transformers on poles (or buried underground, in some neighborhoods) further reduce the electric power to the right voltage for appliances and use in the home.

 Wow, power really travels a long way!
 In order to move away from fossil fuels, we must overcome these technical challenges in order to have a safer and greener tomorrow.

-Based out of Monterrey, Mexico, Corefficient’s state-of-the-art facility is a joint venture transformer core company committed to adding value to their transformer core products.
-The experience and success of these two companies comes together in the fields of transformer core engineering, transformer core design, magnetic core expertise, cold rolled steel, grain-oriented steel, electrical steel, and – most importantly – customer service.
+Based out of Monterrey, Mexico, Corefficient’s state-of-the-art facility is committed to adding value to their transformer core products.
+Part of the National Material L.P. family of companies, Corefficient specializes in the fields of core engineering, transformer core design, magnetic core expertise, cold rolled steel, grain oriented steel, electrical steel, and – most importantly – customer service.